-While it is OSHA's policy to respond as quickly as possible to significant events that may affect the health or safety of employees, the agency does not have authority to direct emergency operations.
+While it is OSHA's policy to respond as quickly as possible to significant events that could affect the health or safety of employees, the Agency does not have authority to direct emergency operations.

-- 2. Response to Catastrophic Events (Note: these are not OSH Act requirements).
-OSHA responds to catastrophic events promptly and acts as an active and forceful protector of employee safety and health during the response, cleanup, removal, storage, and investigation phases of these incidents, while maintaining a visible but limited role during the initial response phase. - 3.
-OSHA's Role. - a.
+2. Response to Catastrophic Events.

+OSHA responds to catastrophic events promptly and acts as an active and forceful protector of employee safety and health during the response, cleanup, removal, storage, and investigation phases of these incidents, while maintaining a visible but limited role during the initial response phase.

+3. OSHA's Role.

+- a.
 For inspections of an ongoing emergency response or post-emergency response operation where there has been a catastrophic event, or where OSHA is acting under the National Emergency Management Plan (NEMP), Regional Administrators will determine the overall role that OSHA will play.
-See CPL 02-02-073, Inspection Procedures for 29 CFR 1910.120 and 1926.65, Paragraph (q): Emergency Response to Hazardous Substance Releases, dated August 27, 2007 - b.
+See CPL 02-02-073, Inspection Procedures for 29 CFR 1910.120 and 1926.65, Paragraph (q): Emergency Response to Hazardous Substance Releases, August 27, 2007. - b.
 During an event that is covered by the NEMP, OSHA has a responsibility and authority to both enforce its regulations and provide technical advice and assistance to the federal on-scene coordinator.
-If such an event occurs in a State
+If such an event occurs in a State Plan state, OSHA will coordinate with the State Plan agency to ensure the agency's involvement in the response. - c.
+For details on OSHA's response to occupationally related incidents involving multiple fatalities, extensive injuries, massive toxic exposures, extensive property damage, or potential worker injury that generates widespread media interest.
+See CPL 02-00-094, OSHA Response to Significant Events of Potentially Catastrophic Consequences, July 22, 1991.